 Employees May Need to File Tax Returns

-Regardless of whether you withhold federal and Maryland state income tax, your employees may need to file their own tax returns.
+Regardless of whether you withhold federal and state income tax, your employees may need to file their own tax returns.

-Maryland LLC Employee Insurance and Other Requirements
+Employee Insurance and Other Requirements

-You may also need to pay insurance for any employees, like employee compensation insurance or unemployment tax.
-There will also be other requirements you have for employees.
+You may also need to pay insurance for your employees, such as employee compensation insurance or unemployment tax.

-Other Taxes and Duties for Your Maryland LLC
+Other Taxes and Duties for Your LLC

-Depending on the industry you are in, your Maryland LLC may be liable for certain other taxes and duties.
+Depending on the industry you're in, your Maryland LLC may be liable for other taxes and duties.
 For example, if you sell gasoline, you may need to pay a tax on any fuel you sell.
-Likewise, if you import or export goods, you may need to pay certain duties.
-Speak to your accountant about any other taxes you may need to withhold or pay.
+Likewise, if you import or export goods, you may need to pay duties.

-Estimated Taxes for Your Maryland LLC
+Estimated Taxes for Your LLC

 Most Maryland LLCs will need to pay estimated taxes throughout the year, depending on the amount of income and profit you expect to make.
 The most common types of estimated tax are: